 As previously noted, the Social Security program is a social insurance program—a mechanism for regulating the flow of purchasing power from workers to beneficiaries, most of whom no longer work.
 Thus, the program’s financing is fundamentally an exchange between wage earners and beneficiaries, with the assumption that earners eventually become beneficiaries.

-Thrift Savings Plan—Under “traditional” TSP investing, employee investments are deducted from pay before taxes, and the investments and their associated earnings are taxable when withdrawn.
+Thrift Savings Plan—TSP accounts are the personal property of the investor (certain vesting rules apply to government contributions on behalf of FERS employees).
+Under “traditional” investing, investments are deducted from pay before taxes, and the investments and their associated earnings are taxable when withdrawn.
 Under “Roth” investing, investments are made with post-tax money that is tax-free at withdrawal, as are the associated earnings if certain conditions are met.
 See Chapter 6, Section 1.

 CSRS and FERS: General Eligibility Requirements